johan-gorter/fill-browser-form/README.md

 This creates a ZIP with the correct structure where `fill-browser-form/` is the root folder containing `Skill.md` and other files.

-### Uploading to Claude

-1. Upload the generated `fill-browser-form.zip` to Claude at Settings > Capabilities > Skills
+Then upload the generated `fill-browser-form.zip` to Claude at Settings > Capabilities > Skills
-2. Enable the skill

 ## Example Use Case